 Start with calculating your own footprint–we like the one from The Nature Conservancy.

 Then, download and read this!
 We got this from our friends at the Nature Conservancy.

 Where We Buy Offsets

 For our 2022 races, we will be purchasing offsets via South Pole, a carbon offset company recommended to us by The Nature Conservancy.
-Specifically, we will be purchasing offsets from the Afognak Forest Carbon Project.
-You can view a factsheet on the project here.
+Specifically, we will be purchasing offsets from the Crow Lake Wind project.
 We’ve calculated that on average, the race day transport for each participant in an Orca Running race emits 62 lbs of CO2 into the atmosphere.
 A portion of your registration fee goes towards offsetting your carbon emissions for a race.
-Orca Running does not profit in any way from this offset.